yenshouhuang/fullstack-interview/README.md

 The data comes from the live Common.com bulk Internet Listing Service (ILS) feed, which is available at https://www.common.com/cmn-api/listings/common and the schema desciption is available here: https://www.common.com/cmn-api/docs#/integration/ListingsController_findAllCommonListings

+You can either pull from the feed directly or use the data.json file that includes the first 10 rooms.
+If you do use the feed you may limit the number of rooms shown to a reasonable number - or not - as you see fit.

 ## Key Features: